-Micro Focus has designed VisiSecure to work with a variety of application architectures, so that it can support many different current and future architectures.
-However, while VisiSecure represents a powerful security architecture, alone it cannot fully protect your servers.
-You must be responsible for physical security, and configuring you base web server (host) and operating system services in the most secure manner possible.
+VisiSecure is designed to work with a variety of application architectures, so that it can support many different current and future architectures.
+However, while VisiSecure represents a powerful security architecture, it alone cannot fully protect your servers.
+You must be responsible for physical security, and configuring your base web server (host) and operating system services in the most secure manner possible.